 - D21.
-If your company is not the producer of the goods, provide the following on a model-bymodel basis and then proceed to the section titled "Administrative, Selling and All Other Costs": - (a) the purchase price paid to your supplier for the goods; - (b) the freight cost, charges or expenses incurred between yourself and your supplier; - (c) rebates between yourself and your supplier; - (d) the commission between yourself and your supplier; - (e) any other costs, charges or expenses incurred in acquiring the goods; and - (f) the total per unit processing costs that you incur, for example, cutting manufactured model to specified lengths.
+If your company is not the manufacturer of the goods, provide the following on a product-by-product basis and then proceed to the section titled "Administrative, Selling and All Other Costs": - (a) the purchase price paid to your supplier for the goods; - (b) the freight cost, charges or expenses incurred between yourself and your supplier; - (c) rebates between yourself and your supplier; - (d) the commission between yourself and your supplier; - (e) any other costs, charges or expenses incurred in acquiring the goods; and - (f) the total per unit processing costs that your company incurs.